alecs297/discord-testflight-watcher/README.md

 # Discord Testflight Programs watcher

-Very basic Node.js script that sends webhook data when a testflight link is not full.
+Very basic Node.js script that sends webhook data when a testflight link is available.

 This script refreshes the invites every 30 seconds and doesn't require a discord bot account.